forgetfulness; loss of long-term memory.

 - resist attacks that block the usage of Tor using circumvention tools such as bridges.

-To learn more about Tor, see the official Tor website:
+To learn more about Tor, see the official Tor website, particularly the following pages:

 - Tor overview: Why we need Tor